 A bag of fertilizer is labeled with three numbers that represent the percentages of weight of some of the key ingredients that plants will need.

-For instance, grass needs nitrogen, phosphorous and potassium.
+For instance, all grasses need varying amounts of nitrogen, phosphorous and potassium.

-If a bag is labeled 20-10-20, it is labeled this for a reason.
-It means that the bag contains twenty percent of nitrogen, ten percent of phosphorous and twenty percent of potassium.
-All of these nutrients are very important for grass to grow healthy for lawn management.
+If a bag is labeled 12-6-6, that means it bag contains twelve percent nitrogen, six percent phosphorous, and six percent potassium.
+All of these nutrients are important for verdant grass growth.

 - North Texas lawns need nitrogen for top growth